Rubens Peale: Early life and education

 He was the fourth son of Charles Willson Peale.
 Rubens had weak eyes and, unlike most of his siblings, did not set out to be an artist.
 He traveled with the family in 1802 to the United Kingdom, but was unable to travel on the continent with the resumption of war after the Peace of Amiens.
 In 1803 he attended classes at the University of Pennsylvania.

-He was director of his father's museum in Philadelphia from 1810 to 1821, and then of the Peale Museum in Baltimore, which he ran with his brother, Rembrandt Peale.
+He was director of his father's Philadelphia Museum from 1810 to 1821, and then of the Peale Museum in Baltimore, which he ran with his brother, Rembrandt Peale.
 To promote the museum, he installed gas lighting illumination in the museum.
 Rubens kept meticulous records of the museum's income and expenditures.
 Among his bookkeeping he wrote that in July 1826, they made $243 from evening crowds and from December 1826 to March 1827, they spent $16.50 for exhibiting a rhinoceros.

 Career

+Peale's Museum, New York

 Peale opened his own museum in New York on October 26, 1825.
 The Panic of 1837 sent his museum into debt.
 By 1840, Peale changed the name to the New York Museum of Natural History and Science, and competed with the American Museum, of P.T.
 Barnum.
 Rubens had to sell his entire collection to Barnum in 1843.
 He moved to Pottstown, Pennsylvania.
 In 1837, he retired to the estate of his father-in-law, George Patterson, near Schuylkill Haven, Pennsylvania, and lived as a country gentleman, at Woodland Farm.
 He experimented with mesmerism, and wrote to his brother Rembrandt about it.

 In October 1855, he began keeping a journal, and he turned to still life painting, as an extension of his interest in natural history.
 In 1864, he returned to Philadelphia, and studied landscape painting with Edward Moran.
 In the last ten years of his life, he produced 130 paintings.